Halifax Explosion: Rescue efforts

-First rescue efforts came from surviving neighbours and co-workers who pulled and dug out victims from buildings.
-The initial informal response was soon joined by surviving policemen, firefighters and military personnel who began to arrive, as did anyone with a working vehicle; cars, trucks and delivery wagons of all kinds were enlisted to collect the wounded.
+First rescue efforts came from surviving neighbours and co-workers, who pulled and dug out victims from buildings.
+The initial informal response was soon joined by surviving policemen, firefighters, and military personnel who began to arrive, as did anyone with a working vehicle; cars, trucks and delivery wagons of all kinds were enlisted to collect the wounded.
 A flood of victims soon began to arrive at the city's hospitals, which were quickly overwhelmed.
-The new military hospital, Camp Hill, admitted approximately 1,400 victims on 6 December.
+The new military hospital, Camp Hill, admitted about 1,400 victims on 6 December.

 Firefighters were among the first to respond to the disaster, rushing to Mont-Blanc to attempt to extinguish the blaze before the explosion even occurred.
 They also played a role after the blast, with fire companies arriving to assist from across Halifax, and by the end of the day from as far away as Amherst, Nova Scotia, (200 km) and Moncton, New Brunswick, (260 km) on relief trains.
 Halifax Fire Department's West Street Station 2 was the first to arrive at Pier 6 with the crew of Patricia, the first motorized fire engine in Canada.
 In the final moments before the explosion, hoses were being unrolled as the fire spread to the docks.
 Nine members of the Halifax Fire Department lost their lives performing their duty that day.